nahuelpairola/messeger-api/README.md

-# test-api
+# messeger-api

 ## Information

-test-api is a little message service to implement easely between a company and customers.
+messeger-api is a little message service to implement easely between a company and customers.